nomomo/PalWorld-Dedicated-Server-Auto-Start-Stop/README.md

 Settings = {
     # PalWorld
     "palworldExePath": r"C:\steamcmd\steamapps\common\PalServer\PalServer.exe", #PalWorld Server exe file
     "palworldServerIP": "0.0.0.0",          # PalWorld Server IP.
 This is used for "Auto Start".
-Use "0.0.0.0" to open to all. use "localhost" for testing or connection through router with port-forwarding.
+Use "0.0.0.0" to open to all. use "localhost"
     "palworldServerPort": 8211,             # PalWorld Server PublicPort in PalWorldSettings.ini.
 This is used for "Auto Start".
-    "palworldRCONHost": "localhost",        # RCON host. use "0.0.0.0" to open to all. use "localhost" for testing or connection through router with port-forwarding.
+    "palworldRCONHost": "localhost",        # RCON host. use "0.0.0.0" to open to all. use "localhost".
     "palworldRCONPort": 25575,              # RCONPort in PalWorldSettings.ini.
 Default is 25575
     "palworldAdminPassword": "topSecretPassword",   # AdminPassword in PalWorldSettings.ini

     # Web Server
-    "useWebServer": True,                   # Use simple admin page "webServerHost": "localhost",           # webserver hostname
-    "webServerPort": 8212,                  # webserver port
+    "useWebServer": True,                   # Use simple admin page "webServerHost": "localhost",           # webserver hostname. use "0.0.0.0" to open to all. use "localhost" "webServerPort": 8212,                  # webserver port
     "showAction": True,                     # show action area
     "showServerOnBtn": True,                # show "Server On" button